agordeev/Dockerfiles/README.md

 Use `openssl rand -base64 32` to generate a random string.
 Database prepared
 Starting server on 0.0.0.0:8080
+GET /
 ```

-To test your project on your Mac open the browser and enter the url: `http://localhost:8080/`
+To test your project on your Mac open the browser and enter the url: [http://localhost:8080/](http://localhost:8080/)
 ![image](https://cloud.githubusercontent.com/assets/1082222/26356473/6c3c44b4-3fcc-11e7-9b62-d9b316f29d77.png)

 If you run the following command you should see: